 Remove Proxies to People

-- Despite adding in multiple layers of system matter experts, teams still build the wrong things
+- Despite adding in multiple layers of subject matter experts, teams still build the wrong things

 - Teams complain about the scarcity of information in the work they’re trying to complete